10+ Complex Business Frameworks for Startups

 The concept differs since its emphasis is on improving operational efficiency and delivering even more value to customers thanks to a focus on quality as you build great products while cutting costs simultaneously.

 In essence, OpEx's view on the Build-Measure-Learn feedback loop is a bit different.
-The method states that there should be utmost focus on quality right from the start during the Build step.
+The method states that there should be utmost focus on quality improvement right from the start during the Build step.
 Along with that, the Measure step, in this case, refers to measuring quality prior to product release.
 Whereas the Learn step should not be based on user feedback (which may sometimes be too biased and irrelevant), instead it suggests applying the failure mode and effects assessment tool.

 Software Development Frameworks